RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 - **Mentors**: @TBD
 - **Project repository**: <https://github.com/RocketChat/Rocket.Chat.Android>
 - **Description**: Themes are very popular and they’re part of what makes Android stand out from the rest.
 But the current Rocket Chat Android app lacks the feature of applying different themes.This project aims to bring different themes like dark mode and black mode into the existing Android Client.
-- **Desirable Skills**: Familiarity with Android development, specifically the Rocket.Chat.Android code base.
+- **Desirable Skills:**  Familiarity with Android development, specifically the Rocket.Chat.Android code base.

 ## Timeline

 [GSoC 2019 Timeline](https://developers.google.com/open-source/gsoc/timeline) next due dates: